AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/sandbox.md

 We will deploy a private token contract, and send tokens privately, using the Sandbox.

-> Writing the contract itself is out of scope for this tutorial, we will use a Private Token Contract which as been pre-supplied as an example.
-See [here](LINK) for more information on how to write contracts for Aztec.
+Writing the contract itself is out of scope for this tutorial, so we will use a Private Token Contract which has been pre-supplied as an example.
+See [here](../contracts/main.md) for more information on how to write contracts for Aztec.

 The following should work for MacOS, Linux or even WSL2 Ubuntu under Windows.